eqmvii/echat/README.md

 # echat

-A live chat application using React, Redux, Express, PostgreSQL and deployed to Heroku.
+A live chat application allowing multiple users to communicate simultaneously.
+Built with React, Redux, Express, PostgreSQL and deployed to Heroku.

 echat is deployed to https://eqmvii-echat.herokuapp.com